05 Oct How To Spot Signs of a Cavity (And Why Your Cavities Could Be Causing Heart Disease)

 Dangers of Leaving a Cavity Untreated

-If you notice signs of a cavity on one or more of your teeth, it is important to have it treated quickly.
+If you notice signs of a cavity on one or more of your teeth, it is important to visit a dental service, or servicios odontologicos as they say in Spain!
 If you do not take care of a cavity, several other health problems can form.

 Nerve Damage and Infection